You can find us in the same spot we've been for over 100 years

 The fourth generation joined the company in the early 1980s - Peter's sons, Greg and Mike and Jack's son, Murray.
 Greg and Mike are responsible for the sourcing and purchasing of stock and the day to day running of the store but often join their cousin on the shop floor.
 "Time spent with our customers is paramount," they say.

 Over a hundred years after it all began, a fifth generation joined the ranks.
-Greg's three sons Nic, Adam and Patrick, Mike's son and daughter Tom and Jess and their Mike and Greg's niece and nephew, Amy and Max Nicolson, have all experienced the world of shoe retailing.
-And making sure Frames keeps up with the times, Adam and Tom help to maintain the store's online presence.
+Greg's three sons Nic, Adam and Patrick, Mike's son Tom and daughter Jess and Mike and Greg's niece and nephew, Amy and Max Nicolson, have all experienced the world of shoe retailing.
+Making sure Frames keeps up with the times, Adam and Tom help to maintain the store's online presence.

 We're very proud of our 100+ year history and look forward to serving our loyal customers for the next hundred years and beyond!